-Best kids museum options in Los Angeles
+The 10 best kids museums in Los Angeles

 Dedicated as much to education as entertainment, this spectacular aquarium more than justifies the drive down to Long Beach.
-Inevitably, the Shark Lagoon and its touchable habitat is the most popular exhibit.
-Other highlights include the adorable Sea Otter Habitat and the low-key but fascinating Whales: Voices of the Sea.
-Much of the rest of the aquarium is divided geographically: loveable sea lions in the Southern California section, all kinds of garish fish in the Tropical Pacific area and a variety of exotic creatures in the Gulf of California exhibit.
+Inevitably, the shark lagoon and its touchable habitat is the most popular exhibit.
+Other highlights include the adorable sea otter habitat and the low-key but fascinating Whales: Voices of the Sea.
+Much of the rest of the aquarium is divided geographically: loveable sea lions in the Southern California section, all kinds of garish fish in the tropical Pacific area and a variety of exotic creatures in the Gulf of California exhibit.